 - trademarks and logos.

 If you have questions or information about the copyright status of materials on the OSU Libraries’ website, please contact us and include a link to the relevant material for our reference.
-Contact information for some of the larger collections is available below; if you are not sure which collection to contact, please send your inquiry to the Libraries’ Copyright Resources Center
+Contact information for some of the larger collections is available below; if you are not sure which collection to contact, please send your inquiry to University Libraries’ Copyright Services.

-Visit the Copyright Resources Center website to learn more about copyright in general, including copyright basics, fair use, author's rights, using materials, and more.
+Visit the Copyright section of this website to learn more about copyright, including copyright basics, fair use, author's rights, using materials, and more.